Employer Policy Recommendations to Support Employees Who Are Caregivers

 3. Paid Family Leave

-• Description: Offer paid leave for caregiving responsibilities, including care for children, elderly parents, or family members with medical needs.
+• Recommendation: Offer paid leave for caregiving responsibilities, including care for children, elderly parents, or family members with medical needs.

 • Benefits: Reduces financial stress and improves employee retention.